 -

 You have prior tilapia or aquaculture experience, or access to barangay-level extension support.
-Water chemistry, fingerling sourcing, harvest timing, market access — these aren't trivial.
-A first-year integrated farm with a first-year aquaculture operator usually loses money on the tilapia side.
+Water chemistry, fingerling sourcing, harvest timing, market access: none of these are trivial.
+A first-year integrated farm run by a first-year aquaculture operator usually loses money on the tilapia side.

 -